Nakshatra05/Arcanum/README.md

 This information is routinely exploited by MEV searchers through:

 * front-running
-* sandwiching
+* sandwich attacks
 * liquidity sniping
-* reactive LP behavior
+* reactive LP positioning

 Arcanum reduces this leakage **without hiding state or relying on offchain trust**.